Toms Skujiņš: Career

 He was named in the start list for the 2017 Vuelta a España.
 In July 2018, he was named in the start list for the Tour de France.
 He took the polka dot jersey as the leader of the mountains classification following the fifth stage, which he held for five days.
 He won the combativity award on the fifth stage in both 2018 and 2019.

 Skujiņš finished second on the eighth stage of the 2020 Tour de France after spending the day in a breakaway.
 He also rode as a domestique for team leaders Richie Porte and Bauke Mollema, with Porte ultimately finishing third overall in the race.

+In 2024, he finished second on the 2024 Strade Bianche, 2'44" behind Tadej Pogačar.

 Personal life

-Skujiņš is engaged to former professional cyclist Abigail Mickey.
+Skujiņš is married to former professional cyclist Abigail Mickey.